WayneBrown/learnwebgl2/_sources/11_surface_properties/01_surface_properties_introduction.rst

 * A *projection-camera-model* transformation to transform a model's vertices into *clipping-space*.

-For the remainder of these tutorials we will assume there is no non-uniform scaling in the model's transformations.
+For the remainder of these tutorials we will assume that model transformations contain no scaling (or only uniform scaling).
+Therefore, the special matrix (M\ :sup:`-1`) :sup:`T` will not be needed.

 Glossary
 --------